yariza/yariza.github.io/about/index.md

 			Hi!
 I am a developer interested in the intersection of Computer Graphics, Human Computer Interaction, and procedural sound and music.
 I am passionate about creative extensions of technology used in art form.
 			</p>
 			<p>
-			I am currently a student at the Entertainment Technology Center at Carnegie Mellon University.
+			I am a graduate of the Entertainment Technology Center at Carnegie Mellon University.
 I also graduated from Columbia University and the Juilliard School, where I studied Computer Science and Violin Performance.
 			</p>